 - Designated Partners of registered Partnership Firms or LLPs should have a minimum of 2 years of experience in an activity related to dealing in securities, portfolio management or in financial services or brokerage activities.

 - Members must be free from any bankruptcy or criminal proceedings.

 How To Start Day Trading On The NSE

-As part of its Certification and Programs offering, NSE trading offers various courses enabling students to learn how to practically implement various strategies, including live trading strategies and intraday trading strategies in the equity, forex and commodities markets.
-The trading strategy course fees typically range between INR 15,000 and 20,000.
+As part of its Certification and Programs offering, the NSE offers various courses enabling students to learn how to practically implement various strategies, including live strategies and intraday systems in the equity, forex and commodities markets.
+The strategy course fees typically range between INR 15,000 and 20,000.

 Choose A Stock

 A key aspect of investing on the NSE is screening the stocks to trade to determine which of the thousands of companies will provide maximum profit potential.
 The decision between choosing popular stocks versus IPOs is a big one.